Thanksgiving ProclamationIssued by President George Washington, at the request of Congress, on October 3, 1789:

 - Rush Revere and the Brave Pilgrims by Rush Limbaugh

-- Articles and videos on the Pilgrims. the Mayflower and Plimoth Colony (www.history.com) – scroll down for more videos; see articles listed at the right
+- Articles and videos on the Pilgrims. the Mayflower and Plimoth Colony (www.history.com) – see articles listed at the left

 - Investigate the First Thanksgiving: What Really Happened? (www.plimoth.org) – This site may be very busy during Thanksgiving time, but you can download the application to your hard drive to speed it up.